 Want to write the perfect college application essay?
 Get professional help from PrepScholar.

 Your dedicated PrepScholar Admissions counselor will craft your perfect college essay, from the ground up.
 We'll learn your background and interests, brainstorm essay topics, and walk you through the essay drafting process, step-by-step.
 At the end, you'll have a unique essay that you'll proudly submit to your top choice colleges.

 Don't leave your college application to chance.
 Find out more about PrepScholar Admissions now:

 Coming Up With Great College Essay Ideas

 Some people know right off the bat that they have to write about that one specific defining moment of their lives.
 But if you're reading this, chances are you aren't one of these people.
 Don't worry - I wasn't one of them either!
 What this means is that you - like me - will have to put in a little work to come up with the perfect idea by first doing some brainstorming.

 I've come up with about 35 different brainstorming jumping off points that ask questions about your life and your experiences.
 The idea here is to jog your memory about the key life events that have shaped you and affected you deeply.

-I recommend you spend at least 2 minutes on each question, coming up with and writing down at least 1 answer - or as many answers as you can think of.
+I recommend you spend at least two minutes on each question, coming up with and writing down at least one answer - or as many answers as you can think of.
 Seriously - time yourself.
-2 minutes is longer than you think!
+Two minutes is longer than you think!
 I would also recommend doing this over several sittings to get your maximum memory retrieval going - even if it takes a couple of days, it'll be worth it.

 Then, we will use this list of experiences and thoughts to narrow your choices down to the one topic idea that you will use for your college essay.